 The topic describes how to create and configure bid processes for shift bidding.
-If you have not created a bid process before, see About shift bidding for an overview of how the process works and some important preparations.
+If you have not created a bid process before, see How shift bidding works for an overview of how the process works and some important preparations.

 The Shift bidding view gives you an overview of all shift bidding processes.
 The bid processes can be in three different stages.

 - Inactive—This stage is when you configure the bid process.